amertu/semantic-delivery-optimizer/README.md

                      └─────────────────────────────────────────────────────┘

 ```

-## Key Features
-- **Semantic Integration**: Designed and implemented an ontology-based system to unify data from 4+ delivery service providers.
-- **Knowledge Graphs**: Utilized RDF and SPARQL to create a scalable and flexible knowledge graph for querying and reasoning.
-- **System Architecture**: Deployed services using Docker to ensure modularity and scalability.

 ## Business Impact
 - **Optimized Delivery Coordination**: Improved route planning and order synchronization, resulting in significantly reduced delivery times.